-Key/CSP Key Type and Use Key/CSP Entry Key/CSP Output Key/CSP Destruction Key/CSP Archiving Origin Storage Sourced Format Remote CLI (SSH) Key Exchange Private Keys A private Diffie-Hellman key (minimum size 2048 bits) or ECDH key (using NIST P-256, P-384 or P- 521 curves) is the secret component of the Remote CLI (SSH) Key Exchange key pair.
+Key/CSP Key Type and Use Key/CSP Entry Key/CSP Output Key/CSP Destruction Key/CSP Archiving Origin Storage Sourced Format Remote CLI (SSH) Key Exchange Private Keys A private Diffie-Hellman key (minimum size 2048 bits) or ECDH key (using NIST P-256, P-384 or P-521 curves) is the secret component of the Remote CLI (SSH) Key Exchange key pair.
 The key is created for each remote CLI session to enable agreement of the remote CLI privacy key between the module and the remote client.
-Internal Stored in plaintext, in volatile system memory No N/A Destroyed at the end of a remote CLI session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No Remote CLI (SSH) Key Exchange Public Keys A public Diffie-Hellman key (minimum size 2048 bits) or ECDH key (using NIST P-256, P-384 or P- 521 curves) is the public component of the Remote CLI (SSH) Key Exchange key pair.
+Internal Stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote CLI session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No Remote CLI (SSH) Key Exchange Public Keys A public Diffie-Hellman key (minimum size 2048 bits) or ECDH key (using NIST P-256, P-384 or P-521 curves) is the public component of the Remote CLI (SSH) Key Exchange key pair.
 The key is created for each remote CLI session to enable agreement of the remote CLI privacy keys between the module and the remote client.
-Internal Stored in plaintext, in volatile system memory No N/A Destroyed at the end of a remote CLI session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No Remote CLI (SSH) HMAC keys The remote CLI (SSH) HMAC keys are used to protect the integrity of the data transmitted across the secure SSH connection.
-Internal Stored in plaintext, in volatile system memory No N/A Destroyed at the end of a remote CLI session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No Remote CLI (SSH) Privacy Keys For each remote CLI session, the module uses an AES privacy key established during the Diffie- Hellman or ECDH key agreement process to secure the control / flow path in the secure SSH connection.
-Internal Electronic All privacy keys are stored in plaintext, in volatile system memory No N/A Destroyed at the end of a remote management session and when power is removed from unit.
+Internal Stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote CLI session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No Remote CLI (SSH) Privacy Keys For each remote CLI session, the module uses an AES privacy key established during the Diffie-Hellman or ECDH key agreement process to secure the control / flow path in the secure SSH connection.
+Internal Electronic All privacy keys are stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit.
 Note Erase 3 , reboot and tamper will end a remote session No SFTP (SSH) Private Key The SFTP Private Key is the private component of the RSA (minimum modulus 2048 bits) or ECDSA (NIST P-256, P-384 or P-521 curves) SSH key pair used to authenticate the module with the remote server.
 Internal Electronic 3-key Triple- DES-encrypted format, non- volatile system memory.
-No N/A On tamper or Erase ^{3.} the Triple-DES System Master Key is zeroized, rendering the encrypted SFTP (SSH) Private Key undecipherable.
-No
+No NA On tamper or Erase ^{3.} the Triple-DES System Master Key is zeroized, rendering the encrypted SFTP (SSH) Private Key undecipherable.
+No SFTP (SSH) Public Key The SFTP Public Key is the public component of the RSA (minimum modulus 2048 bits) or ECDSA (NIST P-256, P-384 or P-521 curves) SSH key pair used to authenticate the module with the remote server.
+Internal Electronic Stored in non- volatile system memory.
+Electronic Plaintext The key is deleted from non-volatile system memory on tamper or Erase ^{3.} Command from a Crypto Officer.
+No SFTP (SSH) Key Exchange Private Keys A private Diffie-Hellman key (minimum size 2048 bits) or ECDH key (using NIST P-256, P-384 or P-521 curves) is the secret component of the SFTP (SSH) Key Exchange key pair.
+The key is created for each SFTP session to enable agreement of the SFTP privacy key between the module and the remote client.
+Internal Stored in plaintext, in volatile system memory No NA Destroyed at the end of a SFTP session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No